London Underground rolling stock

 Two London Underground 2009 Stock trains at the Northumberland Park Depot.

-London Underground rolling stock includes the electric multiple-unit trains used on the London Underground.
-These come in two sizes, smaller deep-level tube trains and larger sub-surface trains of a similar size to those on British main lines, both running on standard gauge tracks.
+The London Underground uses two types of rolling stock: smaller deep-level tube trains and larger sub-surface trains of a similar size to those on British main lines, both running on standard gauge tracks.
 New trains are designed for the maximum number of standing passengers and for speed of access to the cars.

 The first underground passenger services started in 1863 when the Metropolitan Railway opened using steam locomotives hauling gas-lit wooden carriages, braked from a guards' compartment.
 In 1890, the City and South London Railway opened the world's first deep-level tube railway, using electric locomotives pulling carriages with small windows, nicknamed "padded cells".
 Other tube railways opened in the early 20th century using electric multiple units known as 'gate stock', as access to them was via lattice gates at each end of the car.
 The earlier railways had electrified the underground sections of their lines by 1907.